The Wallace Group was formed in 2004 and today comprises seven of the top ‘sport’ universities from the United Kingdom:

 “The idea of an international sports volunteering programme was first proposed in 2004 by Peter Warburton (Dean of Experience, Durham University), as a way of engaging and bettering the sport community in Lusaka, Zambia.
 This led to the creation of a partnership between 6 universities in 2006, now known as the Wallace Group, funded by the UK sport IDEALS programme.
 In this same year, a small team of volunteers set out to build relations and volunteer alongside the Zambian NGO, Sport In Action.

-The programme continued for a number of years, growing from the positive feedback from its students and subsequent funding from UK sport.
-In 2011, the University of St Andrews joined as the 7th university, following 2 years of working independently in Zambia.
+This initial sports volunteering programme continued for a number of years, growing from the positive feedback from its students and subsequent funding from UK Sport and the London 2012 legacy program through it’s sport charitable arm, International Inspirations.